 DuPage County Sheriff James Mendrick is warning county residents about a sharp increase in sophisticated phone scams impersonating law enforcement officers.

-The sheriff s office is receiving multiple calls daily from residents who say they were contacted by someone claiming to be a DuPage County sheriff’s deputy.
+The sheriff’s office is receiving multiple calls daily from residents who say they were contacted by someone claiming to be a DuPage County sheriff’s deputy.

 The caller falsely states there is a warrant for the individual’s arrest typically due to missed jury duty or a court appearance and demands thousands of dollars to quash the warrant, according to a news release.

 In many cases, the scammer leaves a voicemail instructing the victim to call back.
-When the number is dialed, a recorded message claims the caller has reached the DuPage County Sheriff’s Office, complete with menu prompts to speak with a deputy.
+When the number is dialed, a recorded message claims the caller has reached the DuPage County Sheriff’s Office, complete with menu that prompts to speak with a deputy.
 This is a convincing and dangerous scam, according to the release.

-The DuPage County Sheriff’s Office does not: call individuals to say they have a warrant, demand or request payment to avoid arrest, accept payment via phone for any legal matter
+The DuPage County Sheriff’s Office does not: call individuals to say they have a warrant, demand or request payment to avoid arrest or accept payment via phone for any legal matter, according to the release.

 If you receive a suspicious call, hang up immediately do not share any personal or financial information.